 ...

-the insurgents bandaged themselves so they could keep fighting, said soldiers who saw them or found them the next morning.
+While the Americans evacuated their casualties, the insurgents bandaged themselves so they could keep fighting, said soldiers who saw them or found them the next morning.

-displaying tactics that the Americans said mirrored their own.
+Fighters in white tunics and running shoes moved like ghosts over the battlefield, displaying tactics that the Americans said mirrored their own.
 They signaled with flashlights, bounded into position and crawled to try to evade the superior U.S. firepower.

 2. The insurgents had to have had substantial operational support from both their staging area north of Ramadi, and their operating area south thereof.